-Planning Director/Paducah Main Street Director Nic Hutchison said, “We’re excited that Paducah Main Street has earned national accreditation for the diligent work towards downtown revitalization.
+Planning Director/Paducah Main Street Director Nic Hutchison said, “We’re excited that Paducah Main Street has maintained national accreditation for the diligent work towards downtown revitalization.
+Having an accredited Main Street program adds value to the work we are doing.
 In partnership with Kentucky Main Street as the coordinating program, Paducah Main Street has helped restore downtown Paducah to a vibrant place where people want to live, work, and play.
-Main Street has invested in the preservation of buildings, helped foster new business creations, and supported special events downtown.
-Having an accredited Main Street program adds value to the work we are doing.”
+Main Street has invested in the preservation of buildings, helped foster new business creations, and supported special events downtown.”

-Last year, Paducah’s downtown benefited from approximately $8.3 million in private investment with more than 40 jobs created.
-Additionally, the community contributed more than 6,600 volunteer hours toward downtown’s success.
+In 2022, Paducah’s downtown benefited from approximately $3 million in private investment with more than 60 jobs created.
+Additionally, the community contributed more than 2200 volunteer hours toward downtown’s success.

-In 2021, Main Street America programs across the United States generated $5.76 billion in local reinvestment, helped open 6,601 net new businesses, generated 30,402 net new jobs, catalyzed the rehabilitation of 10,595 historic buildings, and leveraged 1,427,729 volunteer hours.
-On average, for every dollar that a Main Street program spent to support operations, it generated $19.34 of new investment back into Main Street communities.
+In 2022, Main Street America programs generated $6.2 billion in local reinvestment, helped open 7,657 net new businesses, facilitated the creation of 29,174 net new jobs, catalyzed the rehabilitation of 10,688 historic buildings, and leveraged 1,528,535 volunteer hours.
+On average, for every dollar that a Main Street program spent to support their operations, it generated $24.07 of new investment back into their downtown communities.

 Paducah Main Street’s performance is evaluated annually by Kentucky Main Street, a program through the Kentucky Heritage Council, which works in partnership with Main Street America to identify the local programs that meet rigorous national performance standards.
-Evaluation criteria determine the communities that are building meaningful and sustainable revitalization programs and include standards such as fostering strong public-private partnerships, supporting small and locally owned businesses, and actively preserving historic places, spaces, and cultural assets.
+To quality for Accreditation status, communities must meet a set of rigorous standards that include commitments to building grassroots revitalization programs, fostering strong public-private partnerships, nurturing economic opportunity for small businesses and entrepreneurs, and actively preserving historic places, spaces, and cultural assets.

 Main Street America leads a movement committed to strengthening communities through preservation-based economic development in older and historic downtowns and neighborhood commercial districts.
 Main Street America is a nonprofit subsidiary of the National Trust for Historic Preservation.
 For more information, visit mainstreet.org.